Zero0Hero/Adjoint-Propagation-framework/README.md

 ```
 ## Example1

-You can directly run the demo.
+You can directly run the ‘AP_demo.ipynb’.
 Then you will get the trend of accuracy on FMNIST (two layer, 1024 neurons per layer, 256 per block).

 ## Example2